We are no strangers to the

 The ranking system must be

-Spearman's rank, value of which determines the correlation.
+Spearman's rank, the value of which determines the correlation.

 |Ranks of variable X||Ranks of variable Y||Ranks of variable X - Ranks of variable Y